vivekkulkarni1/signal_detection/README.md

-# signal_detection
-Earthquake Signal Detection
+# Signal Detection Techniques
+- Few of the signal detection techniques
+- Implementation and papers